rubenwe/PlanningAI/README.md

 Description coming soon.

 ## Dependencies
-The implementation of the `DomainState` currently depends on `System.Collections.Immutable`.
+The current implementation of `DomainState`depends on `System.Collections.Immutable.ImmutableDictionary<,>`.
+I'd like to drop this dependency further down the line for easier deployment and better performance.